MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Black text on yellow box
  - Yellow need to be little more brighter than current yellow

+ - **Public View**
+ - There will be list of events instead of list of LDOs
+ - List need to filter by date, upcomming, past
+ - When some3one click on the event it will taker them to matches or teams
+ - No need to show phone, email, or anything, Need to show name of the player and team they are on
+ - Team logo is not showing

  - **Single Match (public)**